UFC 254: Khabib vs. Gaethje: Predictions & Analysis

 A few statistical edges stand out.
 Tuivasa throws significantly more leather — a 1.4 sig. strike per minute gap.
 Struve is far more active with takedowns, averaging 0.3 more per 15 minutes.
 Tuivasa has tighter striking defense, making opponents miss more often.

 The Pick: Tai Tuivasa over Stefan Struve.
-The model gives Tuivasa a slight nod at 57% — this could easily go either way.
-Notably, the betting market has Tuivasa at 51% implied while our model sees 57% — a 5-point disagreement that could signal value.
+We're leaning Tuivasa here at 66%, a solid but not overwhelming edge.
+Notably, the betting market has Tuivasa at 51% implied while our model sees 66% — a 15-point disagreement that could signal value.

 Casey Kenney vs Nathaniel Wood